-Angled setups are used for amplification or alignment of the magnetic field that is generated by our timing gates.
+Angled setups are used for amplification or alignment of the magnetic field that is generated by the Timing Gates.
 In practice, the application is useful for smaller athletes (e.g. children) or for certain tests of agility.

 The angled setup is done with the help of an angled mount, which is stuck in the hole of the cone.
-Rotate the black MCD holder to a 45 degree angle and insert the MCD with the Humotion logo on the high end. (see figure 1, 2 and 3).
+Rotate the black MCD holder to a 45 degree angle and insert the MCD with the Humotion logo on the high end.